-- the right to receive declared dividends and to vote and attend general meetings - the right to convene general meetings and to put forward proposals
+- the right to receive declared dividends and to vote and attend general meetings; and - the right to convene general meetings and to put forward proposals for consideration at general meetings.

-Shareholders may put forward proposals for consideration at general meetings.
 A general meeting of Shareholders can also be convened by the Board or with a written request signed by Shareholders holding at least 5% of the total voting rights of all the Shareholders.
 The Group's Procedures for Shareholders to Convene General Meetings/Put Forward Proposals are available on the Company's website.